AlekseySimonenko/SCore/README.md

 * MESHPRO - use mesh pro plugin

 # Additional
-* Collection of components for fast development in Components folder
+* Collection of components for fast prototyping in Components folder